-2.3.3 The Parking Policy has been updated to ensure the Mayor and Cabinet's decision to support Sustainable Transport and Parking Improvements reflect the needs of Lewisham residents and contemporary policy guidance.
+2.3.3 The Parking Policy has been updated to ensure the Mayor and Cabinet's decision to support Lewisham Council - Sustainable Streets programme, addressing the needs of Lewisham residents and contemporary policy guidance.

 2.3.4 The decision whether to implement Sustainable Streets should be based on officer recommendations which consider consultation responses in conjunction with data of parking pressure, road safety, air quality, and walking and cycling needs.
 This information should be looked at over a wider area to decide whether to include individual streets, taking into consideration factors such as the risk of displacement.
 Knowing the level of support and collating local knowledge from the residents in the responses will inform the final design of any improvements.